-To grant access to the Main menu while not allowing changes in the parameters values, activate/set the LEV 1 password.
+To grant access to the Main menu while not allowing changes in the parameter's values, activate/set the Password 1.
 The Home menu, on the other hand, will remain accessible at any time.

-Once a level 1 password is activated, said password will be requested whenever someone attempts to access the Main menu, which will be only available for consultation, without permission to change parameters.
-However it is always permitted to put the machine into stand-by state or transmitting state.
+Once password 1 is activated, said password will be requested whenever someone attempts to access the Main menu, which will be only available for consultation, without permission to change parameters.
+However, it is always permitted to put the machine into stand-by state or transmitting one.